 Various academic deans have approved Advanced Placement Examinations as a basis for granting advanced standing to students at the time of admission.
 The department teaching the subject matter covered by the test determines whether the student (1) receives full credit for a specific course, or (2) may use a specific course in meeting prerequisite requirements for more advanced courses or in fulfilling course requirements for graduation, or (3) neither of the preceding alternatives.
 See the College Board AP Examination Transfer Guidelines chart for more information.

 College Board AP Examination Transfer Guidelines

-Course equivalencies noted in the table below are granted for AP Exam scores of 4 or 5 except where otherwise noted.
-Score exceptions appear in parentheses next to the description of the exam.
+For information on the College Board AP Examination Transfer Guidelines please refer to the Office of Admission website at admissions.uconn.edu/apply/transfer/transfer-credit/AP-IB-A-level-credit/.